joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 enabled
 Toggle the value between `true` and `false` to control whether the command is enabled.
-Disabled items are visually “grayed-out” and do not dispatch `select` events.
+Disabled items are visually "grayed-out" and do not dispatch `select` events.

     var item:NativeMenuItem = new NativeMenuItem("Format");